A New Scenario of Solar Modulation Model during the Polarity Reversing: Introduction

 \section{Introduction}

-Cosmic rays (GCRs) have been widely studied for more than a hundred years, since the first discovery by Austrian-American physicist Victor Hess.
-GCRs are charged, energetic nuclei coming from far beyond the solar system, and are believed to be originated from extreme phenomena in the universe.
-Specifically, GCRs are particles accelerated to high energies from some powerful astronomical objects or magnetic fields in our Milky Way.
+Cosmic rays (CRs) have been widely studied for more than a hundred years, since the first discovery by Austrian-American physicist Victor Hess.
+They are charged, energetic nuclei coming from far beyond the solar system, and are believed to be originated from extreme phenomena in the universe.
+Specifically, galactic cosmic rays (GCRs) are particles accelerated to high energies from some powerful astronomical objects or magnetic fields in our Milky Way.

-When the GCRs cross the heliopause (HP), the boundary of the solar system, they enter the heliosphere where they collide with the solar wind moving outward and are affected by the heliospheric magnetic field (HMF) \cite{parker1958dynamics}.
-As a result, their intensity is modulated, which is varied for different types and energies of particles.
-This significantly changes their energy spectrum, making it different from the energy spectrum on the boundary, namely the local interstellar spectrum (LIS), especially at lower energies (below 30 GeV).
-This process is called solar modulation.
-It encompasses various effects such as diffusion, drift, convection, and adiabatic energy changes (see reviews by e.g. \cite{heber2006cosmic, moraal2013cosmic, Cliver:2013kxa, kota2013theory, potgieter2013solar, engelbrecht2017toward}).
+After crossing the heliopause (HP), the boundary of the solar system, the GCRs enter the heliosphere, collide with the solar wind moving outward, and are affected by the heliospheric magnetic field (HMF) \cite{parker1958dynamics}.
+It encompasses a few effects such as diffusion, drift, convection, and adiabatic energy changes (see reviews by e.g. \cite{heber2006cosmic, moraal2013cosmic, Cliver:2013kxa, kota2013theory, potgieter2013solar, engelbrecht2017toward}).
 As a result, their local interstellar spectrum (LIS) at the boundary is modulated, and this modulation effect varies for different types and energies of particles.

-The study of solar modulation is essential not only for comprehending the modulation process but also for advancing relevant research.
-For instance, the study of the transport model of GCR within the Galaxy~\cite{Yuan:2017ozr} and indirectly searching the dark matter with the anomalous CR antiproton flux~\cite{Lin:2019ljc} were hindered by the uncertainties in the LIS.
-A better understanding of the modulation model could help us determine the LIS more accurately and improve these research areas.
+The study of solar modulation is essential not only for comprehending the modulation process but also for promoting the relevant research.
+For instance, the study of the transport model of GCR within the Galaxy~\cite{Yuan:2017ozr} and indirect search for dark matter with the anomalous CR antiproton flux~\cite{Lin:2019ljc} were hindered by the uncertainties in the LIS.
+For a better understanding of the modulation model, which could help us determine the LIS more accurately, more evidence and observation is required.